jonashaefele/audiopen-obsidian/README.md

 ## Setting up the plugin

-1. Install the obsidian plugin from releases (https://github.com/jonashaefele/audiopen-obsidian/releases)
+1. Install the obsidian plugin from the [community plugins](https://obsidian.md/plugins?search=audiopen-sync)
 2. Go to https://audiopen-obsidian.web.app to signup for the service
 3. Generate a login token
 4. Used the token to log in the `Audiopen-Obsidian Sync` plugin settings in Obsidian